Outing: Motives

+Outing as a form of political repression

+Belarus

+In Belarus, forced outing has been used as a tool of political repression, especially following the 2020–2021 Belarusian protests.
+Individuals detained for their alleged political activity have been coerced into participating in so-called "forced confession videos", where they are made to disclose personal details under duress, including their sexual orientation.

+In some instances, gay men were forced not only to out themselves on camera but also to reveal the names of their partners.
+These videos were disseminated through pro-government Telegram channels and, later, on state television.
+The outing was frequently combined with other forms of humiliation, including forced disclosures of psychiatric diagnoses, labeling individuals with opposition symbols like the white-red-white flag, and emphasizing stigmatized characteristics such as mental health status, body type, or social status.

+Such actions have been condemned by human rights organizations as violations of privacy, human dignity, and international norms prohibiting inhuman or degrading treatment.

 Impact and effectiveness

-The effectiveness of outing as a political tactic depends on the willingness of the media to report that a person has been outed.
-The advent of the internet has made outing public figures much easier.
-Twenty years ago Michael Rogers would have had to persuade a newspaper or other media outlet to risk legal action by reporting his allegations about Congressman Ed Schrock.
-Today he can publish them himself on his website and other media will then report that he has done so.

 Signorile argues that the outing of journalist Pete Williams "and its aftermath did indeed make a big dent in the military's policy against gays.
 The publicity generated put the policy on the front burner in 1992, thrusting the issue into the presidential campaign," with every Democratic candidate and independent Ross Perot publicly promising to end the ban.

 Outing in the military

 The military forces of the world have differing approaches to the enlistment of homosexual and bisexual individuals.
 Some have open policies, others prohibit, and some are ambiguous.
 The armed forces of most developed countries have now removed policies excluding non-heterosexual individuals (with strict policies on sexual harassment).

 Nations that permit gay people to serve openly in the military include 3 of the 5 permanent members of the UN Security Council (United States, United Kingdom and France), the Republic of China (Taiwan), Australia, Israel, Argentina, and all NATO members except Turkey.

 In the United Kingdom the Ministry of Defence policy since the year 2000 is to allow gay men, lesbians and transgender personnel to serve openly, and discrimination on a sexual orientation basis is forbidden.
-It is also forbidden for someone to pressure LGBT people to come out.
+It is also forbidden for someone to pressure LGBTQ people to come out.